 Editorial board: Peter Adriaens, Thijs Fijen, Dick Groenendijk, Alexander Hellquist, Gert Ottens, Yoav Perlman, Roy Slaterus and Peter de Vries

-Editorial advisory board: Mark Constantine, José Luis Copete, Andrea Corso, Dick Forsman, Ricard Gutiérrez, Killian Mullarney, Klaus Malling Olsen, Magnus Robb, Manuel Schweizer, Hadoram Shirihai and Lars Svensson
+Editorial advisory board: Mark Constantine, José Luis Copete, Andrea Corso, Robert Flood, Dick Forsman, Ricard Gutiérrez, Killian Mullarney, Klaus Malling Olsen, Magnus Robb, Manuel Schweizer, Hadoram Shirihai and Lars Svensson

 Editorial assistants: Garry Bakker, Mark Collier, Harvey van Diek, Nils van Duivendijk, Enno Ebels, Willem-Jan Fontijn, Hans Groot, Jan van der Laan, Hans van der Meulen, Mark Nieuwenhuis, Jelmer Poelstra, Kees Roselaar, Tim Schipper, Jan Hein van Steenis and Koen Stork